These Quick & Easy Brownies Are a Hit with Everyone!

 - If doubling or tripling, make sure to adjust the size of your baking pan and baking time.

-The Secret To a Crispy Bottom: Breadcrumbs
+The Secret To a Crispy Brownie Bottom: Breadcrumbs!

-Freezing the Brownies
+Freezing These Brownies

 These brownies freeze beautifully!
 To freeze them, do the following: